-Once you have a hearing date (Spindled a Motion), you may want to come back and add additional motions (piggyback) to the motion call on the same day.
+Once a filer has a hearing date (Spindled a Motion), they may want to come back and add additional motions (piggyback) to the motion call on the same day.

-If allowed, you can enter your hearing date on your Notice of Motion, and file it with your Motion.
-There’s no need to pick a hearing date from the calendar because you already have a date.
-Also, the court will not stamp the hearing date on your Notice of Motion because you are piggybacking on a date already on the Court’s docket.
+If allowed, filers may enter their hearing date on the Notice of Motion, and then file it with the Motion.
+There’s no need to pick a hearing date from the calendar because the court has already assigned one.
+Additionally, the court does not stamp the hearing date on the Notice of Motion.
+Since the filer has already scheduled a date, this isn’t necessary for the Notice.